 The 27-inch HP EliteDisplay E27i is a AH-IPS panel monitor with the standard 178-degree viewing angle.
 As usual this helps tremendously when viewing the display from an angle or the sides.
 That coupled with the IPS panel type bring a rich clear picture.
 Aesthetics are rather bland.
 This is especially true for the all black model.
 But there is a silver bezel version out in the wild that is much more appealing.
 On each, the base produces a discreet footprint.
 It also features a customizable tilt and height adjustment.
 Or you can opt to swivel and pivot it.
 HP has made sure we know this is the first business class display from the company that features such options.

-The inputs on the back insert upward.
+The inputs on the back of the HP elitedisplay e271i insert upward.
 These are 1-VGA, 1-DVI-D and 1-DisplayPort connectors.
 We also have 2x USB 2.0 on the left side.
 These are enable by connecting the included USB cable to your PC, effectively granting your PC a 2-ports USB hub.
 The inputs on the back can be problematic if the unit is placed against a wall or other surface before the inputs are inserted.
 But if you need to change inputs or rearrange wiring for whatever reason, frustration could ensue.
 It’s a small gripe but we definitely appreciate the ease that comes from outward-facing inputs.

 The EliteDisplay E27i has a some cool features beyond the customizable tilt/pivot stand and the native 1080p resolution standard.
 Using the HP Display Assistant Software, you can personalize your desktop workspace by partitioning screen sizes for documents, Excel spreadsheet, PowerPoint, Email and more.
 These can be placed in separate portions of the screen space.
 The software also features an expanded toolbar to view open applications across any connected display .